 Cold Brew Coffee.
-I didn’t list cold brew coffee in the Five Foods because coffee is technically a drink, not a food.
-So, I’m giving it an Honorable Mention because it gained such popularity in 2016 but I am guessing 2017 will be the year for Cold Brew Coffee!
+I didn't list cold brew coffee in the Five Foods because it's technically a drink, not a food.
+So, I'm giving it an Honorable Mention because it gained such popularity in 2016 but I am guessing 2017 will be the year for Cold Brew Coffee!

 What's so special about cold brew?
 First of all, let me make sure you understand that cold brew coffee is not regular coffee poured over ice!
 When it comes to the process for making the coffee time replaces heat.
 Basically, instead of heating up water and pouring it over ground beans the beans are coarsely ground then added to water and allowed to sit for up to 12 hours.
 Here are some tips if you want to make your own cold brew.